How to Put Safety First When RVing

 - how leaks from propane tanks can threaten our lives.

-As a result, we need to always be vigilant, follow clear cut safety standards, keep our travel units in top condition and use whatever tools we need to make sure that we are as safe as possible either when living or traveling in our recreational vehicles.
+As a result, we need to always be vigilant, follow clear cut safety standards, keep our travel units in top condition and use whatever tools we have to make sure that we are as safe as possible either when we are in our recreational vehicles.

 For some reason, people seem to think they are as safe in recreational vehicles as they are in their homes.